 - I will make you aware if my telephone friend tries to give me any of their personal details or contact me in any way.

 - I will not use the calling time to provide any commercial or business products advice.

 - I will show respect to my telephone friend and will not use inappropriate language or behaviour including discrimination.

 - I will make you aware if I give notice to leave my employer or take an extended break from work.

-- I understand that if I leave my employer, unless I choose to become a public volunteer with Call in Time, I cannot have any further contact with my telephone friend.
+- I understand that if I leave my employer, unless I choose to become a public volunteer with Age UK's Telephone Friendship Service, I cannot have any further contact with my telephone friend.

-- I understand that should I be in breach of any of these, Call in Time reserve the right to end my volunteering.
+- I understand that should I be in breach of any of these, Age UK reserves the right to end my volunteering.